5 WAYS TO REDUCE OR CONTROL CONCRETE CRACKING

-Add Control Joints - Even if you use quality materials and cure concrete properly, the concrete can crack due to the natural movements of the soil or normal drying shrinkage.
-It happens when the seasons or temperatures change and the ground heaves or contracts.
+Even if you use quality materials and cure concrete properly, the concrete can crack due to the natural movements of the soil or normal drying shrinkage.
+This happens when the seasons or temperatures change and the ground heaves or contracts.
 Control joints are crucial and the places where these joints are introduced are estimated to be prone to cracking.
 You can introduce joints by cutting the slab to about a quarter of its depth at the specified spots.
 You can do it in any of the following ways:

 - Make them in pliable wet concrete using a grooving tool

 - Insert joint strips during the pouring process

 - Cut the slab using a circular saw fitted with a concrete blade after a day of pouring